ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 ---
 title: 'Audit vSphere tricky use-cases of migration to VCD'
-excerpt: 'Find out how to check if your Hosted Private Cloud VMware on OVHcloud workflows can be migrated to VCD as well the specific and complex tricky use cases'
+excerpt: 'Find out how to audit if your Hosted Private Cloud vSphere/vCenter managed workflows can be migrated to VCD on OVHcloud and also the specific and complex tricky use cases'
 updated: 2024-07-18
 ---
 <style>